 - Select SAUTE setting on the Instant Pot and heat the oil.
 (If making vegetable broth, skip and go to the next step).
 Using tongs, place the chicken pieces in the pot and sear for about 5 minutes on each side until browned.
 It is alright if some stick to the bottom.
 And it may splatter so use a splatter guard if you have one.

-- Add carrots, celery, garlic, onion, salt, peppercorns, bay leaf and bouquet garni, if using.
+- Add carrots, celery, garlic, onion, salt, peppercorns, bay leaf and bouquet garni, and dried mushrooms, if using.
 (Add one more carrot, celery and garlic clove if making vegetable broth.)

 - Add 8 cups of water, enough to cover all the ingredients, but not more than 2/3 full in the Instant Pot.
 (There should be a "max fill" line.)